 - To provide more visibility to individuals who have completed a doctoral program in Administrative Sciences in a Canadian university.

 Any person who successfully defended a dissertation between Aug.
 1, 2017 and July 31, 2020 is eligible if:

 - The dissertation was a requirement for obtaining a doctorate from a Canadian business school.

 - The dissertation is in a field covered by at least one of the divisions or special interest groups in ASAC.

-- Send your dissertation summary and covering letter in Word doc or PDF format to Dr. Patricia McLaren (firstname.lastname@example.org), Information Management and Secretary of ASAC.
+- Send your dissertation summary and covering letter in Word doc or PDF format to Dr. Patricia McLaren (firstname.lastname@example.org), ASAC President.

-- Submissions must be received by April (date TBA) in order to be eligible; late submissions will not be accepted.
+- Submissions must be received by May 3, 2021 in order to be eligible; late submissions will not be accepted.